Skip to main content

 C. Relationship of the Parties

-You agree that no joint venture, partnership, joint controllership, employment or agency relationship exists between you and Doximity as a result of these Terms or your use of the Services
+You agree that no joint venture, partnership, joint controllership, employment or agency relationship exists between you and Doximity as a result of these Terms or your use of the Services.

 D. Notice

 Doximity’s notice to you via email, regular mail or notices, posts, or links on the Services shall constitute acceptable notice to you under these Terms.
 You must provide any notice to us in writing and send via overnight courier.
+Notices sent by email or other electronic means will not constitute valid notice under these Terms.

 E. Assignment